 enter the just converted path as a new CSL path next to the already existing ones,

-if you want to load that package automatically next time, don't forget to place a check mark in front.
+if you want to load that package automatically next time, verify there's a check mark in front next to Auto Load.

 The script runs over all subdirectories and changes

 *.obj files it finds along the way, i.e. it changes your CSL packages.
 You can run it directly from

 LiveTraffic/Resources, then it will walk over all your CSL package under that folder.